-- 11.1 The mutual exchange survey is carried out to gain information about the reasons why tenants carry out a mutual exchange and how satisfied they were with the service they received from us. - 11.2 It is important that we collect information about the satisfaction levels of our tenants in order to improve our service. - 11.3 A mutual exchange satisfaction survey should be handed to the new tenant on sign up by the housing assistant and then either : - collected at the 3 week visit following the mutual exchange by the housing officer, - returned in the self-addressed envelope provided. - 11.4 Completed forms should be returned to the Resident Involvement Team.
+- 11.1 The mutual exchange survey is carried out to gain information about the reasons why tenants carry out a mutual exchange and how satisfied they were with the service they received from us. - 11.2 It is important that we collect information about the satisfaction levels of our tenants in order to improve our service. - 11.3 A mutual exchange satisfaction survey should be handed to the new tenant on sign up by the Housing Assistant and returned in the self-addressed envelope provided. - 11.4 Completed forms should be returned to the Resident Involvement Team.